Prashant730/JavaScript/README.md

 # JavaScript

 Welcome to my JavaScript learning journey!
-This guide help me to understand the basics, best practices, and advanced concepts of JavaScript, with resources and tips for effective learning.
+This guide help me to understand and learn the basics and advanced concepts of JavaScript, with resources and tips for effective learning with some pratice question.

 ---